 Starting a small business is not a one size fits all-process.
 However, one best practice that all small businesses should consider is liability insurance.
 It’s no surprise that most of the...Read More

 For decades, we’ve fought to secure a series of trade programs that have delivered results at home and around the globe.
 This week, Congress will consider whether or not to continue these programs that help bring people out of poverty, create new opportunities for developing countries to grow, and help retrain American workers who have lost their jobs through no fault of their own.

 Last week, I had the pleasure of traveling to Brazil and meeting with government officials and business leaders to discuss a prosperous economic future between our two countries.
 During the visit, we fostered an open dialogue that I believe will open doors for a stronger partnership in trade and investment for many years to come.

 Yesterday evening, President Obama hosted an Iftar dinner celebrating the Muslim holy month of Ramadan at the White House.

-President Barack Obama tapes the Weekly Address in the Map Room of the White House, May 7, 2015.
+President Barack Obama hosts an Iftar dinner celebrating Ramadan in the East Room of the White House, June 22, 2015.